Coastal Virginia Offshore Wind: Offshore wind farm

-Grid Interconnection
+Grid interconnection

 To bring electricity on land and get it connected to the grid, offshore export cables will come onshore at a landing station at the State Military Reserve in Virginia Beach.
 From there, nine underground export cables will transfer electricity to a new switching station currently under construction at Harpers Road within the Naval Air Station Oceana.
-There, the cables will transition from underground to three overhead 230 kilovolt lines that will travel span 13.7 miles to Dominion's existing Fentress Substation that is currently undergoing upgrades to accommodate this new project.
+There, the cables will transition from underground to three overhead 230 kilovolt lines that will travel span 13.7 mi to Dominion's existing Fentress Substation that is currently undergoing upgrades to accommodate this new project.
 This is where electricity generated by CVOW will be connected to Virginia's electrical grid.
 This layout aligns with alternative D-1 from the Environmental Impact Statement.

-Ports and Vessels
+Ports and vessels

-Another notable part of CVOW's offshore infrastructure is the construction of the first Jones Act-compliant offshore wind turbine installation vessel ("Charybdis"), which is designed to transport the turbine components to the lease area from land.
-The Jones Act is a federal statute passed in 1920 that regulates maritime commerce in U.S. waters and mandates that goods being transported by water between U.S. ports be carried on ships constructed in the U.S., owned by U.S. companies or citizens and are crewed by U.S. Citizens or permanent residents.
+Another notable part of CVOW's offshore infrastructure is the construction of the first Jones Act-compliant offshore wind turbine installation vessel (Charybdis), which is designed to transport the turbine components to the lease area from land.
+The Jones Act is a federal statute passed in 1920 that regulates maritime commerce in U.S. waters and mandates that goods being transported by water between U.S. ports be carried on ships constructed in the U.S., owned by U.S. companies or citizens and are crewed by U.S. citizens or permanent residents.
 The act has been a major barrier to offshore wind construction in the U.S. as no offshore wind vessels other than Charybdis fit these criteria.
 Charybdis is therefore significant both for the ease of transportation during CVOW's construction, as well as for the growth of a domestic supply chain for offshore wind in the U.S. as a whole.

-The vessel will measure 427 feet in length and was built using 14,000 tons of domestically produced steel, largely sourced from Alabama, North Carolina and West Virginia.
-Construction of Charybdis took place in Brownsville, Texas, requiring 1,200 workers, and was successfully launched to sea in April 2024.
-The vessel began sea trials at the Seatrium AmFELS shipyard in Brownsville in February 2025, and is expected to be sent to Portsmouth Marine Terminal where it will support CVOW.
+The vessel will measure 427 ft in length and was built using 14,000 short ton of domestically produced steel, largely sourced from Alabama, North Carolina, and West Virginia.
+Construction of Charybdis took place in Brownsville, Texas, requiring 1,200 workers, and she was successfully launched to sea in April 2024.
+The vessel began sea trials at the Seatrium AmFELS shipyard in Brownsville in February 2025, and it is expected to be sent to Portsmouth Marine Terminal where it will support CVOW.

-In order to further support offshore construction, $250 million have also been invested into upgrading the Portsmouth Marine Terminal where components of the offshore wind farm will be assembled and loaded onto vessels to be brought to the lease area.
+In order to further support offshore construction, $250 million has also been invested into upgrading the Portsmouth Marine Terminal where components of the offshore wind farm will be assembled and loaded onto vessels to be brought to the lease area.
 The port is being upgraded by Swedish construction company Skanska.
 Construction began in July 2022 and is expected to be completed by the end of 2025.
 The upgrade will consist of redeveloping approximately 72 acres of the 287-acre port, and will focus on improving the port's wharf.
 Dominion Energy reached an agreement to lease a portion of the terminal for 10 years which will comprise construction and early years of operations.
 In December 2021, the US Department of Transportation awarded a $20 million grant to support the terminal upgrades.